Bhaskar2603/MarketMind_AI/README.md

 [🌐 Website](https://bhaskar2603.github.io/MarketMind_AI/) | [🤖 Backend Model](https://huggingface.co/spaces/Bhaskar2611/marketmind) | [💻 GitHub Repo](https://github.com/Bhaskar2603/MarketMind_AI)

 **MarketMind AI** is an AI-powered market intelligence tool that converts **real-time Google search data** into actionable business insights.
-Whether you're a startup founder validating a new idea, an SEO expert researching keywords, or an investor analyzing trends—**MarketMind** acts as your co-pilot.
+Whether you're a startup founder validating a new idea, an SEO expert researching keywords, or an investor analyzing trends, **MarketMind** acts as your co-pilot.

 Built using **Gradio**, **Serpstack API**, and the **Qwen2.5-7B-Instruct** LLM, this tool provides deep insights into:
 - Competitor analysis